Palace of Fontainebleau: Art and decoration – the School of Fontainebleau

 The works of this "first school of Fontainebleau" are characterized by the extensive use of stucco (moldings and picture frames) and frescos, and an elaborate (and often mysterious) system of allegories and mythological iconography.
 Renaissance decorative motifs such as grotesques, strapwork and putti are common, as well as a certain degree of eroticism.
 The figures are elegant and show the influence of the techniques of the Italian Mannerism of Michelangelo, Raphael and especially Parmigianino.
 Primaticcio was also directed to make copies of antique Roman statues for the king, thus spreading the influence of classical statuary.
-Many of the works of Rosso, Primaticcio and dell'Abate have not survived; parts of the Chateau were remodelled at various dates.
+Many of the works of Rosso, Primaticcio and Niccolò dell'Abbate have not survived as parts of the château were remodelled at various dates.
 The paintings of the group were reproduced in prints, mostly etchings, which were apparently produced initially at Fontainebleau itself, and later in Paris.
 These disseminated the style through France and beyond, and also record several paintings that have not survived.

 From 1584 to 1594, during the Wars of Religion work inside the palace was abandoned.
-Upon his ascension to the throne, Henri IV undertook a renovation of the Fontainebleau buildings using a group of artists: the Flemish born Ambroise Dubois (from Antwerp) and the Parisians Toussaint Dubreuil and Martin Fréminet.
+Upon his ascension to the throne, Henry IV undertook a renovation of the Fontainebleau buildings using a group of artists: the Flemish born Ambroise Dubois (from Antwerp) and the Parisians Toussaint Dubreuil and Martin Fréminet.
 They are sometimes referred to as the "second school of Fontainebleau".
-Their late mannerist works, many of which have been lost, continue in the use of elongated and undulating forms and crowded compositions.
+Their late mannerist works, many of which have been lost, continued in the use of elongated and undulating forms and crowded compositions.
 Many of their subjects include mythological scenes and scenes from works of fiction by the Italian Torquato Tasso and the ancient Greek novelist Heliodorus of Emesa.

-Second School of Fontainebleau (from 1594).
-The important artists of the second school were:
+The important artists of the second school (from 1594) were: